| mathieu

 On the canals

 The rain having finally stopped, we settled into the lodge boat and began our journey through the Tortuguero canals.
 The journey alone is worth the trip to Tortuguero, as it's a complete change of scenery!
+It's not uncommon to spot numerous animal species, including monkeys, basilisks and green iguanas, and the multitude of birds around us adds to the beauty of the scenery.

 The welcome at the lodge is delicious, as a small cocktail made from fresh fruit awaits us.
 We take possession of the premises and our room, and begin to explore the lodge.
 It's large, well-maintained and the rooms are very comfortable.
 In fact, our room has two queen-size beds and a bunk bed.